JiahengDong/E-BATS/README.md

 ## 📄 **Citation**

-If you use this code in your research, please cite:
+If you find this code useful for your research, please consider citing the following papers:

 ```bibtex
 @inproceedings{